 library(igraph)

+In this chapter, we will cover the subgraph and ego graph capacities of transforming network data and explore instances where you might want to analyse these graph subsets.
 First, we start by bringing in the data and cleaning out the self loops.
 This new dataset is of some Grime musicians from Spotify.
-The nodes are the artists and the ties represent collaborations between the artists.
+The nodes are the artists and the ties represent collaborations between the artists in 2008.

 grime_edge_list <- load_data("GRIME_2008_Edge.csv", header = TRUE)